 View this post on Instagram

-Waylon shares his everyday wisdom on how, instead of idolizing others, we can retain our critical intelligence, trust the principal one, and look for satisfaction inside of our own heart instead of outside of it.
+Waylon shares some everyday wisdom on how, instead of idolizing others, we can retain our critical intelligence, trust the principal one, and look for satisfaction inside of our own heart, and in service, instead of outside of it, through idolatry and worship.

 Watch the Video:

 This is a video recording of our Podcast episode: Theism.

 For more The Mindful Life chats, go to elephantjournal.com/talkshow.

 Always retain your critical intelligence.
 Trust the principal one.
 Do not place others on pedestals.
 Do not look for satisfaction outside of one’s own heart.

 Trungpa Rinpoche always described Buddhism as “non-theistic.”
 We aren’t a-theistic, he’d say—we don’t not believe in God, or gods.
 We only believe in things that we can find to be true.
 That said, if God or gods show up, we’ll be happy to believe.